 But you might be wondering: "Should I take a pre-workout supplement?"
 Here's what you really need to know before you invest in one.

 What Are Pre-Workout Supplements, Exactly?

-Instead of having a banana and a cup of coffee before a workout, pre-workout supplements claim to give you a little extra pep and focus to slay a challenging workout.
+Instead of having a banana and a cup of coffee before a workout, pre-workout supplements claim to give you a little extra pep and focus to conquer a challenging workout.

 Caffeine is a common ingredient in pre-workout formulas and explains why these supplements give you extra energy.
 Caffeine can improve endurance, muscle strength and muscle endurance, according to a December 2016 review in Neuroscience and Biobehavioral Reviews.

 "Most research suggests caffeine is most effective for workouts under 20 minutes and over an hour," says Amy Goodson, RD, LD, a certified specialist in sports dietetics.
 "Because it provides a boost to the central nervous system, it can help energize a workout."